marcyves/100-days-of-code/log.md

 Many things to do to complete this Python thing.
  - update https://github.com/marcyves/Python-Pratique with the code I have done
  - complete the Heroku developement
+ - create a script to update automatically Twitter (and this page?) every #100DaysOfCode